 While wearing braces can cause some discomfort as the teeth, the aches are easy to manage with over-the-counter pain relievers.
 Dentist will provide wax to keep wires from rubbing on your cheeks.
 Patients with braces need to visit their orthodontist every 4 weeks to have the braces adjusted and tightened to ensure correct movement is occurring

-Invisalign® is an alternative to braces that is increasing in popularity, especially among self-conscious teen and adults who want to maintain a professional appearance while straightening their teeth.
+Clear Aligners are an alternative to braces that have been increasing in popularity, especially among self-conscious teen and adults who want to maintain a professional appearance while straightening their teeth.
 This orthodontic treatment is a series of clear, plastic trays (aligners) that fit over your teeth and slowly shift them into place.
 Nobody will see the aligners on your teeth unless they are looking very closely.

-Invisalign makes it easy to maintain your current lifestyle while straightening your teeth.
-You remove the aligners to eat, so there are no dietary restrictions, and you also remove them to brush your teeth--making it easy to keep up with good hygiene habits.
-There is even a specialized Invisalign system for teens, known as Invisalign Teen®.
-However, since remembering to remove and replace the aligners does require a certain level or responsibility, this system may not be appropriate for all young patients.
-The aligners need to be worn consistently for 20 - 22 hours per day in order to yield the desired results.
+Clear aligners make it easy to maintain your current lifestyle while straightening your teeth.
+You remove the aligners to eat, so there are no dietary restrictions, and you also remove them to brush your teeth–making it easy to keep up with good hygiene habits.
+Since remembering to remove and replace the aligners does require a certain level or responsibility, this system may not be appropriate for all young patients.
+The aligners need to be worn consistently for 20 – 22 hours per day in order to yield the desired results.

-While Invisalign may not cause cheek and tongue irritation like traditional braces, the aligners do still cause some discomfort as they cause the teeth to move.
-Patients with Invisalign need to visit their orthodontist every 4 to 6 weeks to monitor the progress of the treatment.
+While clear aligners may not cause cheek and tongue irritation like traditional braces, the aligners do still cause some discomfort as they cause the teeth to move.
+Patients with clear aligners need to visit their orthodontist every 4 to 6 weeks to monitor the progress of the treatment.

-Depending on the nature of your misalignment, your orthodontist may recommend other treatments to supplement your use of braces or Invisalign.
+Depending on the nature of your misalignment, your orthodontist may recommend other treatments to supplement your use of braces or clear aligners.
 Sometimes, a device called a palate expander may be used to widen the upper jaw and make more space for over-crowded teeth.
-When you are finished wearing braces or Invisalign, your orthodontist will typically fit you with a retainer to keep your teeth in their new positions
+When you are finished wearing braces or clear aligners, your orthodontist will typically fit you with a retainer to keep your teeth in their new positions

 There are also a few other orthodontic treatments that may be used in specialized cases: